Loma Bonita: History

 Loma Bonita began as a camp between two villages, Pedro Salomón and Provo Medina, and a railroad connecting Veracruz to Suchiate.
 In the 1940s, the pineapple industry became a major industry.

+Culture

 Festivals

 One of the most important local events is the annual Feria de la Piña (Pineapple Festival).

 Geography

-Loma Bonita is home to fertile lands.The two rivers that cross Loma Bonita are the Papaloapan River and the Obispo River.
+Loma Bonita is home to fertile lands.
+The two rivers that cross Loma Bonita are the Papaloapan River and the Obispo River.
 The municipality covers an area of 588.15 square kilometres and is located approximately 36 kilometres from the Tuxtepec District in Oaxaca, Mexico.